encodis/mokuwiki/README.md

 The script does **NOT** convert the Markdown to HTML (or anything else).
 It simply converts the page/tag links in preparation for such conversion.
 As such it could be used in conjunction with the various static web site generators out there.

 > NOTE: Originally the project was referred to as "fake wiki".
 This brought to mind "mock wiki", and in a fit of alliterative humour I changed it to "moku-wiki" in homage to *DokuWiki*.
-This should not be construed as "mocking" *DokuWiki*---far from it.
+This should not be construed as "mocking" *DokuWiki*---far from it! *DokuWiki* is a great piece of software.

 # Installation